GabeScott/standard-works-vault/General Conference/1974 April - We Believe All That God Has Revealed.md

 After, and only after, he subjects the stone to the correct formula can he know for sure.
 Until then, his conclusion, “I did not discover it to be a diamond,” is relatively useless information.

 There has, over the years, been an endless procession of those who would examine these revelations by every formula save the right one.
-Each becomes evidence, as Paul said, “the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.”
-(1 Cor.
-2:14.)
+Each becomes evidence, as Paul said, “the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.” ([[1 Corinthians 2.14|1 Cor.
+2:14]].)

 These scriptural diamonds, as we have described them, will stand the test.
 As surely as a man may determine whether a purported diamond is genuine by subjecting it to well-known tests for diamonds, the scriptures may be subjected to well-known tests for scriptures.